Sustainability Initiatives at Yankee Stadium

 Prior to the 2016 Major League Baseball season, the Yankees installed the newest, most efficient lighting in the world, known as light-emitting diodes (LED).
 At the time we installed LED field lighting, Yankee Stadium became only the second MLB stadium to use the most state-of-the-art energy-efficient lighting system available.
 The LED lights used at Yankee Stadium are 40% more efficient and 50% brighter than the previous field lighting used at the Stadium, which were also the most efficient lights available for use at the time.
 Increased Color Temperature of the light produced results in higher contrast, improving player reaction time, alertness and visual acuity.
 Improved Color Rendering provides the truest colors the human eye can see.
 Reduced Flicker Rate means the lighting can now support UHD Ultra Slow Motion filming.
 Improved optical design with twice the aiming points reduces glare and light pollution, and the energy saved from the new field lighting is enough to power about 45 homes every day.
+Additionally, during the 2022-23 offseason, the Yankees installed energy-efficient LED lighting at George M. Steinbrenner Field, which is home to Yankees spring training and the Single-A Tampa Tarpons.

 The Great Hall at Yankee Stadium, through which the majority of guests arrive, is the largest open air public entry at any sports venue in the world, a 31,000 square-foot inspirational space spanning from Gate 4 to Gate 6.
 By building this area with massive open-air archways that allow for natural cooling and ventilation, the space requires no air conditioning.
 Through the use of natural air-cooling, the energy savings per game is approximately the same as 125 New York City apartments shutting off their air-conditioning on a hot summer day.
 The Stadium's interior is controlled by automation technologies designed to identify and eliminate wasted or inefficient energy use.
 The Stadium's high tech energy management program ensures that energy use is reduced and the efficiency of all equipment used is optimized.
 The diverse systems used to operate Yankee Stadium are carefully calibrated to specific usage patterns, reducing the power consumption of lighting and ventilation systems when they're not needed.

 Yankee Stadium benefits from one of the greatest mass transit systems of any city in the world.
 Located within close proximity of the subway, Metro-North, buses and other mass transportation systems, visitors to Yankee Stadium have better access to mass transit than at any other stadium in Major League Baseball.
 Yankee Stadium owns no public parking garages, and guests and employees are encouraged to use public transportation in order to reduce the number of cars on the road and their GHG emissions.
+In collaboration with the NYC Department of Transportation, the Yankees have high capacity bike sharing stations at three convenient location around the Stadium.

 At the 13th Annual New York State Environmental Excellence Awards on Nov.
 15, 2016, the N.Y.
 State Department of Environmental Conservation recognized the Yankees among eight New York-based organizations for their state-of-the-art programs and commitment to environmental sustainability, social responsibility and economic viability.